- Andrea LaRayne Etzel

-PHOTO ESSAY: SUNSET HIKE AT LITTLE JERUSALEM BADLANDS STATE PARK
+PHOTO ESSAY: A SUNSET TREK THROUGH LITTLE JERUSALEM BADLANDS STATE PARK

 Scrolling through Facebook one afternoon in August I came across a post by The Nature Conservancy of Kansas stating Little Jerusalem Badlands State Park would be hosting a ranger-guided sunset hike.
 That caught my attention.
 Continuing to read, following the hike the park would stay open for those wanting to see and photograph the Perseid meteor shower.
 I had barely finished reading the post, and my hotel stay in Oakley was booked.